goldstack/goldstack/docs/modules/email-send/index.md

 - Delete the TXT record in the [Route 53 Console](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-deleting.html).
 Ensure that you have copied the record successfully before deleting it.
 - Now run `yarn infra up prod`

+## Security Hardening

+This module is already developed following best security practices, including various means to ensure good email deliverability by configuring SPF and DKIM.
+Further improvements to the security for the email module can generally be made by explicitly granting rights to other components of the system that use this module, such as Lambdas.
+For further details on how to configure access for sending emails via SES, please see [Controlling access to Amazon SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/control-user-access.html) in the AWS SES documentation.